Undline/UndChain/readme.md

 1. **Chain Owner** - It's probably best to think of Chain Owners as developers.
 This group is responsible for creating the functionality of the chain as well as setting the tokenomics (fees).
 When a chain is developed and active the chain owner will receive a digital asset indicating the ownership of that chain.
 This allows the chain to be transferred to another owner(s).
 Chain owners may select who they are partnered with, at this time I believe the limit will be two.
 Chain owners are also able to select preferred validators (I'd say in most cases it would be themselves) and how many validators they will have on the network, with the minimum being three. *yep, I already know what you're worried about, it gets addressed later.*

 2. **Validators** - Think of Validators as routers and are responsible for taking a user request and connecting them with an appropriate resource.
 This is mainly meant to link clients and partners together.
 They are also responsible for keeping up with utility payout and they validate the traffic going between users.
+They also maintain the **users file** which is a repository of usernames with the public keys that are associated with it.

 3. **Partners** - This classification of users can be best thought of as the miners for this blockchain, however instead of hashing random numbers they focus on the three utility types.
 They work closely with validators to receive jobs from the jobs file and then either work directly or through a proxy with the client in order to complete that utility.
 Once it's completed, they sign a receipt with the client indicating the job was completed successfully.